-Lagos-based artist Samson Bakare describes his paintings deal with as "time machines," as they venture back into the past and depict an African society that (1) ---- had history taken different turn.
-He paints Black people (2) in positions of power in full control of their surroundings.
+Lagos-based artist Samson Bakare describes his paintings as "time machines," as they venture back into the past and depict an African society that (1) ---- had history taken a different turn.
+He paints Black people (2) on / in positions of power, in full control of their surroundings.
 He explains how he hopes that by rewriting history, he can project a better future.
-Based out of Lagos, the city where he grew up, Samson Bakare has spent the last few years building a unique painting practice that 3) --- Black life hrough portraits that rewrite a more positive history for it.
+Based out of Lagos, the city where he grew up, Samson Bakare has spent the last few years building a unique painting practice that 3) ---- Black life through portraits that rewrite a more positive history for it.
 He focuses on Black figures, showing them enjoying moments of leisure as a way to challenge Western art histories that have long marginalized them.

-A) might have existed
+- A) might have existed

-B) should have existed
+- B) should have existed

-C) must have existed
+- C) must have existed

-D) can't have existed
+- D) can't have existed

-E) will have existed
+- E) will have existed

-history had taken a different turn

-worlt have by

-A) denounces condemn kinamak
+- A) denounces

-B) exaggerates abartmak
+- B) exaggerates

-deal with address focus on 🗸

-dwell on 、

-C celebrates kutlamak
+- C) celebrates

-ele almak

-D) remembers
+- D) remembers

-E) underrates hafife almak küçümsemek
+- E) underrates